algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 Preconditions:

-- The recruiter has an active profile on Adopte Un Candidat.
+- The recruiter has an active profile on "Adopte Un Candidat".
 - The company profile is complete and active.

 Main Success Scenario:

-1. The recruiter logs into the Adopte Un Candidat application.
+1. The recruiter logs into the "Adopte Un Candidat" application.
 2. They navigate to the "Search Candidates" section.
 3. The recruiter sets search criteria based on desired soft skills, experience level, and location.
 4. They apply additional filters as needed.